Personal Injury -- Plaintiff Law

 Most personal injury lawsuits fall under the general umbrella of negligence.
 In order to succeed on a negligence claim, you must prove each of four main elements:

 You should also know that Colorado is a “modified comparative negligence” state, so your own negligence may be an issue in the case as well.
-For instance, if someone ran a red light and hit you with their car, but you were speeding as well, that could be a factor in reducing how much you could recover for your injuries.
+For instance, if someone ran a red light in Boulder and hit you with their car, but you were speeding as well, that could be a factor in reducing how much you could recover for your injuries.

 As long as you are not more at fault for the accident than the other party, you can receive some compensation, but according to a percentage of your own liability.
 But if a jury determines that you were more than 50 percent at fault, you could recover nothing.